 Each student must declare a concentration track when applying to the program.
 Once admitted, each student is assigned an advisor at the time of admission by the department that administers the concentration.
 The academic advisor’s name and contact information are sent to the student in the letter of admission.

 Applicants must possess the minimum of a US baccalaureate degree to be considered for admission.
 Applicants who anticipate completion of their undergraduate degree soon after the admissions deadline may apply for conditional admission.
 If granted conditional admission, a final transcript from the student’s baccalaureate institution must be received by the Office of Student and Alumni Affairs prior to the date of registration of the admitted semester.

 The overall curriculum model for the MPH degree includes:

 - Core Courses: 18 semester credit hours

-- Preceptorship in Public Health: 3 semester credit hours (minimum)
+- Applied Practice Experience: 3 semester credit hours (minimum)

-- MPH Culminating Experience Project: 2 semester credit hours (minimum)
+- Integrative Learning Experience Project: 2 semester credit hours (minimum)

-- MPH Culminating Experience Seminar: 1 semester credit hour
+- Integrative Learning Experience Seminar: 1 semester credit hour

 Two capstone courses are required as part of the MPH curriculum.
 The first is a preceptorship, or field experience, requiring a minimum of 200 clock hours of work in a public health-related activity, under the joint supervision of a qualified specialist in public health practice and a COPH faculty member.
-The second is a culminating experience project, requiring the student to synthesize and integrate knowledge and apply theory and principles learned to an area of public health practice resulting in preparation of a manuscript for publication, a health policy proposal, a research proposal for submission, or equivalent, if approved by the Culminating Experience Project Advisory Committee (CEPAC) composed of COPH Faculty members.
+The second is a Integrative Learning Experience project, requiring the student to synthesize and integrate knowledge and apply theory and principles learned to an area of public health practice resulting in preparation of a manuscript for publication, a health policy proposal, a research proposal for submission, or equivalent, if approved by the Integrative Learning Experience Project Advisory Committee (CEPAC) composed of COPH Faculty members.